trappmartin/vitae/index.md

 ## Martin Trapp - Almost Surely

 I'm a scientist working on probabilistic machine learning at Aalto University.
-My research interests focus on probabilistic models that exploit structural properties, e.g. symmetries or decomposability, to allow efficient and exact computations while maintaining the capability to model complex relationships in data.
-Most of my work recent work focuses on the intersection of sum-product networks and Bayesian nonparametrics.
+My research interests focus on probabilistic models that exploit structural properties (e.g., symmetries or decomposability) for exact computations, prior specification and inference in Bayesian deep learning, and Bayesian nonparametrics.

-In addition to my research on tractable probabilistic models, I'm part of the open-source project Turing.jl.
+In addition to my research, I'm part of the open-source project Turing.jl.

 ### Selected Publications